aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/seach-and-get-text-from-pdf/_index.md

 ---
-title: Search and Get Text from Pages of PDF Document with C#
+title: Search and Get Text from Pages of PDF
 linktitle: Search and Get Text
 type: docs
 weight: 60
 url: /net/search-and-get-text-from-pdf/
-description: This article explains how to use various tools to search and get a text from PDF docs.
-We can search with regular expression from particular or whole pages.
+description: This article explains how to use various tools to search and get a text from Aspose.PDF for .NET.
 lastmod: "2021-09-03"
 sitemap:
     changefreq: "monthly"